Regional District of Mount Waddington

 The Regional District of Mount Waddington (RDMW) is a regional district in British Columbia.
 It takes in the lower Central Coast region centred on the Queen Charlotte Strait coast of northern Vancouver Island and the adjoining parts of mainland British Columbia.
-It has a total land area of 20,288.4 km^{2} (7,833.4 sq mi) and a 2016 census population of 11,035 persons, most of which is in towns on Vancouver Island and adjoining islands.
+It has a total land area of 20,288.4 km^{2} (7,833.4 sq mi) and a 2016 census population of 11,035 people, most of which is in towns on Vancouver Island and adjoining islands.
 The administrative centre is in the town of Port McNeill.
 Other municipalities include the district municipality of Port Hardy, the village of Port Alice, and the village of Alert Bay.

 Demographics

 As a census division in the 2021 Census of Population conducted by Statistics Canada, the Regional District of Mount Waddington had a population of 10839 living in 4876 of its 5743 total private dwellings, a change of from its 2016 population of 11035.
 With a land area of 20186.47 km2, it had a population density of in 2021.